-- UCAP (Unforced capacity) is the maximum amount, in MW, that a resource is qualified to offer into the Capacity Auction as an output of the Capacity Qualification process. - ICAP (Installed capacity, in the context of the Capacity Auction) should reflect the maximum expected capability, in MWs, of a resource given ambient temperature and operating conditions, as specified by the Capacity Auction Participant. - Availability De-Rating Factor is based on a resource's historical data. - PAF is the Performance Adjustment Factor, applicable to an individual resource, as based on assessed performance during historical seasonal capacity test.
+- UCAP (Unforced capacity) is the maximum amount, in MW, that a resource is qualified to offer into the Capacity Auction as an output of the Capacity Qualification process. - ICAP (Installed capacity, in the context of the Capacity Auction) should reflect the maximum expected capability, in MWs, of a resource given ambient temperature and operating conditions, as specified by the Capacity Auction Participant. - Availability De-Rating Factor is based on a resource's historical data.

 A resource-specific UCAP value will be determined during the capacity qualification process for each seasonal obligation period.
-The Capacity Auction Participant can then choose to offer up to the resource's maximum summer and winter UCAP value into the Capacity Auction.
+The capacity auction participant can then choose to offer up to the resource's maximum summer and winter UCAP value into the Capacity Auction.